nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 ### Send Multiple Documents to Cold Storage

-There's an option to send multiple documents to Cold Storage as long as all of them satisfy the requirements:
+There's an option to send multiple documents to cold storage as long as all of them satisfy the requirements:
-- They are not yet in Cold Storage
+- They are not yet in cold storage
 - The user has the correct permission

-Select the files that you want to upload and there will be an action button to move them to Cold Storage.
+Select the files that you want to upload and there will be an action button to move them to cold storage.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Send Multiple To Coldstorage